 Include Social Learning Opportunities

 Finally, if you want to create a culture of learning, you need to include social learning opportunities.
 There are numerous ways to do this, from encouraging employees to talk about ideas with one another and to share resources to creating robust mentorship programs.
-User forums accessed through the LMS, chat-based social learning opportunities, user-contributed knowledge bases – these are just a few of the options available to you.
+User forums accessed through the LMS, chat-based social learning opportunities, and user-contributed knowledge bases – are just a few of the options available to you.

 Bringing It All Together

 As you can see from the discussion above, creating a culture of learning is definitely possible.
 It’s also simpler than you think.
 However, you cannot leave it to chance.
 You must intentionally set out to achieve this type of culture.
 Doing otherwise is an invitation to disaster.
 Without planning and intentional guidance from execs and decision-makers, a very different culture could grow.
 To learn more, click here.